What is a Hiatal Hernia?

 - TIF Procedure – Transoral Incisionless Fundoplication (TIF) uses suction to “reduce” small sliding hiatal hernias of 2 cm or less.
 The suction helps the physician move the GEV below the diaphragm while it’s being repaired.
 If your hiatal hernia is larger than 2 cm, your physician performs a TIF procedure with an endoscope after repairing the sliding hiatal hernia laparoscopically.
 Learn more about TIF

 - Length of stay in the facility usually doesn’t change

 - Usually return home the same day as the procedure

 - Recovery time for combined procedure is the same as having the TIF procedure on its own; minor incisions heal normally.

-This content was last reviewed on 1/10/2020 by physician with this Erlanger Gastroenterology.
+This content was last medically reviewed in May 2022 by Sharlotte Manley, MSN, FNP, Erlanger Gastroenterology.